dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmUPSIncludeInputInformation:

     :ref:`Include Input Information <dcmUPSIncludeInputInformation>`",string,"Indicates if received objects shall be referenced in the Input Information Sequence (0040,4021) in created UPS.
 SINGLE (= do not updating existing UPS), APPEND (= update existing UPS in state SCHEDULED), SINGLE_OR_CREATE (= if UPS already exists, create new UPS with derived UID), APPEND_OR_CREATE (= if existing UPS is no longer in state SCHEDULED, create new UPS with derived UID).

-Enumerated values: NO, SINGLE, APPEND, SINGLE_OR_CREATE or APPEND_OR_CREATE.
+    Enumerated values:

+    NO

+    SINGLE

+    APPEND

+    SINGLE_OR_CREATE

+    APPEND_OR_CREATE

     (dcmUPSIncludeInputInformation)"
     "